 Continue to the intimate Campo San Tomà.
 Head to the expansive Campo San Polo, Venice’s second-largest square.
 Once a marketplace and the setting for festivals and public events, it is now a vibrant space where locals and visitors gather.
 End your tour in the bustling Rialto area, home to the famous Rialto Bridge and the historic Rialto Market.
 This district perfectly captures Venice’s commercial and cultural heart

-Meet the guide at the entrance of the church
+Meet the guide by the coloured wall

 Campo dei Frari is a historic and vibrant square in the San Polo district of Venice.
 It lies in front of the magnificent Basilica di Santa Maria Gloriosa dei Frari, one of the city’s most important Gothic churches.